danddo/food-shop-server/README.md

 ## MongoDB
 The project uses MongoDB as a database.

-##Packges
+## Packges
-Main packges used in this project:
+Main packges used in this project:<br>
--Express.Js
+- Express.Js
--Mongoose
+- Mongoose